 Please note: links contained in this post and elsewhere on my website may include affiliate links.
 When you make a purchase through these links, I may earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

-Sometime the most familiar plants in your garden can surprise you.
-My mom always grew bee balm (Monarda spp.) in her garden because it attracts birds and butterflies, and as a child I was fascinated by the unique flowers and lovely scent of the leaves.
-I knew that this popular garden flower is a native wildflower, but until recently I didn’t know that it had herbal uses.
+Sometime the most familiar plants in your garden can surprise you!
+My mom always grew bee balm (Monarda spp.) in her garden because it attracts birds and butterflies.
+As a child, I was fascinated by the unique flowers and lovely scent of the leaves.
+I knew that this popular garden flower is a native wildflower.
+Eventually, I learned that it’s also a lovely culinary herb!

 How to Use Bee Balm in the Kitchen

 In case you haven’t ever tried it, you should know: bee balm extract is delicious.
 It’s sweet, and spicy, and a little buttery.
 Different species and cultivars of bee balm have slightly different tastes.
 My favorite is the red M. didyma that I’ve often seen at garden centers.
 It doesn’t usually have a cultivar name.
 I’ve also grown M. didyma “Panorama.”
 The cultivar Panorama seems to have a heavier oregano flavor than the other, but it’s still quite lovely.

 Besides health supportive uses, though, this herb is also really nice to have in the kitchen!
 Whether you are foraging bee balm or growing it in your garden, read on below to find some of the ways it can be used.

 As an Oregano Substitute

 Bee balm has a flavor and aroma that’s a bit like oregano, a bit like mint, and a bit like Earl Grey tea.
 It’s an easy to grow, native spice that you can use almost anywhere you would use oregano.
 Fish, lamb, pizza, spaghetti. . . bee balm is good stuff!